smu-iot20-g7/documentation/docs/src/journal/tablevision.md

 Honestly, any camera that's greater than 2MP will do, which includes ordinary web cameras connected through the USB port of the Raspberry Pi.

+We did not include the costs of using mobile networks through our internet hotspot as this is a proof-of-concept.
+A fully production-ready deployment would have accounted for networking infrastructure such as the fibre network connectivity.

 ### Software + AI

 ::: warning P.S.